All Episodes

 And they are just, see, I knew you were going to bring up Michael Jackson.

-So I knew you were gonna just waiting for you to bring up Michael Jackson.
+So I knew you were going to just waiting for you to bring up Michael Jackson, bleach and all this stuff.

-Is there a vitiligo emoticon?
+Is there a Vitiligo emoticon?

 That's what you really mean, right?

-There's the no, there's there's there's not a Michael Jackson emoticon.
+No, there's not a Michael Jackson emoticon.

-University of Michigan is caved and will play American Sniper.
+Okay, moving on, University of Michigan is caved and will play American Sniper.

-Now we knew that yesterday.
+Now, we knew that yesterday.

 Do you believe this, by the way?

-Don't know how many, but it was a relative few, and they got the university a bunch of PC pansies to cancel it.
+Don't know how many, but it was a relative few, and they got the university, a bunch of PC pansies, to cancel it.

-Well, this caused the new football coach Jim Harbaugh to also take to Twitter and say the football wolverines are proud to watch American Sniper.
+Well, this caused the new football coach Jim Harbaugh to also take to Twitter and say the football Wolverines are proud to watch American Sniper.

-We are proud of America, we are proud of Chris Kyle.
+We are proud of Chris Kyle.

 And if you don't like it, too bad.

-They're gonna air the movie.
+They're going to air the movie.

 And it was met with outrage.